 consistently meets all federal and state standards for

 quality and safety.
 A detailed Water Quality Report is

 public about water issues and conservation.
-The 35-year-old
+The District's 35-year-old

-also has a speaker's bureau to share with the public the
+also has a speaker's bureau to share information about current water issues with the public.
+For more, see Education.

 per-capita usage of water was 20 gallons per day lower